dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/visual-studio-publish-profiles.md

 monikerRange: '>= aspnetcore-2.1'
 ms.author: riande
 ms.custom: mvc
-ms.date: 06/20/2019
+ms.date: 06/21/2019
 uid: host-and-deploy/visual-studio-publish-profiles
 ---
 # Visual Studio publish profiles for ASP.NET Core app deployment

 By [Sayed Ibrahim Hashimi](https://github.com/sayedihashimi) and [Rick Anderson](https://twitter.com/RickAndMSFT)

-This document focuses on using Visual Studio 2017 or later to create and use publish profiles.
-The publish profiles created with Visual Studio can be run from MSBuild and Visual Studio.
-See [Publish an ASP.NET Core web app to Azure App Service using Visual Studio](xref:tutorials/publish-to-azure-webapp-using-vs) for instructions on publishing to Azure.
+This document focuses on using Visual Studio 2019 or later to create and use publish profiles.
+The publish profiles created with Visual Studio can be used with MSBuild and Visual Studio.
+For instructions on publishing to Azure, see <xref:tutorials/publish-to-azure-webapp-using-vs>.

 The `dotnet new mvc` command produces a project file containing the following root-level [\<Project> element](/visualstudio/msbuild/project-element-msbuild):